[Office of Indigenous Initiatives logo]

 Truth telling

-TRC Task Force Implementation Report - Year Five
+TRC Task Force Implementation Report - Year Six

-This year鈥檚 annual implementation report covers the progress made in implementing the TRCTF recommendations and highlights upcoming initiatives over the 2021-22 academic year.
-As this is our Year 5 report, this version also includes 5 year reflections on the work being done at 成人大片.
+The Year 6 annual implementation report covers the progress made in implementing the TRCTF recommendations and highlights upcoming initiatives over the 2022-23 academic year.

 Statements and Messages